clbustos/Rserve-Ruby-client/README.txt

   * From Ruby side: Every REXP objects has a <tt>to_ruby</tt> method, which automagicly converts every R type on equivalent Ruby type.
 So, a vector of size 1 is converted to an integer or double, a vector of size>1 returns an array, a named list returns a hash and so on.
 If you need to create a complex expression, you could always use method <tt>eval</tt> without problem
 Cons:
 * Requires Rserve
+* Limited features on Windows, caused by limitations on Rserve on this platform: single concurrent connection allowed, server crash on parse errors and can't spawn sessions.

 == RELATED LIBRARIES (Ruby / R)